Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Broadcast, Multiple-Access, and Interference Channels

+The concept of information-theoretic security is easily extended to larger multi-user networks with more than two receivers and/or transmitters.
+We begin with one-to-many broadcast channels (BCs), which can be divided into two major categories from a security perspective: \begin{enumerate} \item BC with confidential messages: each downlink message must be kept confidential from all other unintended receivers, i.e., each receiver is seen as an eavesdropper for messages not intended for it. \item Wiretap BC: messages do not need to be mutually confidential among the downlink receivers, but must be protected from external eavesdroppers. \end{enumerate} The former case is more challenging than the latter, for which the existing transmission techniques of Sec.~\ref{sec:MIMOWiretap} can mostly be reused.
+Therefore, unless stated otherwise the following discussion will assume the first category.

-The concept of information-theoretic security is easily extended to larger multi-user networks with more than 2 receivers and/or transmitters.
-The original wiretap channel as proposed by Wyner \cite{Wyner75}, is a form of broadcast channel (BC) where the source sends confidential messages to the destination while the messages should be kept as secret as possible from the other receiver(s)/ eavesdropper(s).
-Csisz\`{a}r and K\"{o}rner, extended this work to the case where the source sends common information to both the destination and the eavesdropper, and confidential messages are sent only to the destination \cite{Csiszar78}.
-The secrecy capacity region of this scenario, for the case of a BC with parallel independent subchannels is considered in \cite{Liang08} and the optimal source power allocation that achieve the boundary of the secrecy capacity region is derived.
-The secrecy capacity region of the MIMO Gaussian broadcast channel with common and confidential messages, is characterized in \cite{BCLiang09} using a channel enhancement approach \cite{BCWeingarten06} and under matrix input power-covariance constraint ${\mathbf{Q}}_x \preceq {\mathbf{S}}$.
-The notion of an enhanced broadcast channel was firstly introduced in \cite{BC Weingarten06} and was used jointly with entropy power inequality to characterize the capacity region of the conventional Gaussian MIMO broadcast channel (without secrecy constraint).
-But, as we will show, most of the current works in the literature, studying different examples of MIMO broadcast channel with secrecy, use this notion.
-Moreover, instead of the average total power constraint $\operatorname{Tr} \left( {{\mathbf{Q}}_x } \right) \leqslant P$, they consider the more general matrix input power-covariance constraint ${\mathbf{Q}}_x \preceq {\mathbf{S}}$.
+The original wiretap channel as proposed by Wyner \cite{Wyner75}, is a form of broadcast channel (BC) where the source sends confidential messages to the destination, and attempts to keep the messages as secret as possible from the other receiver(s)/ eavesdropper(s).
+Csisz\`{a}r and K\"{o}rner extended this work to the case where the source sends common information to both the destination and the eavesdropper, and confidential messages are sent only to the destination \cite{Csiszar78}.
+The secrecy capacity region of this scenario, for the case of a BC with parallel independent subchannels, was considered in \cite{Liang08} and the optimal source power allocation that achieves the boundary of the secrecy capacity region was derived.
+The secrecy capacity region of the MIMO Gaussian broadcast channel with common message to both the destination and the eavesdropper, and confidential message sent only to the destination, was characterized in \cite{BCLiang09} using a channel enhancement approach \cite{BCWeingarten06} and under the matrix input power-covariance constraint ${\mathbf{Q}}_x \preceq {\mathbf{S}}$.
+The notion of an enhanced broadcast channel was first introduced in \cite{BC Weingarten06} and was used jointly with the entropy power inequality to characterize the capacity region of the conventional Gaussian MIMO broadcast channel (without secrecy constraint).
+Most of the current work in the literature on secrecy for the MIMO broadcast channel uses this idea.
+Moreover, instead of the average total power constraint $\operatorname{Tr} \left( {{\mathbf{Q}}_x } \right) \leq P$, they considered the matrix input power-covariance constraint ${\mathbf{Q}}_x \preceq {\mathbf{S}}$.